zinniak/SI507-HW6/README.md

 ```

 * **What does a code comment look like in JavaScript?
 What character/s do you have to put before a comment?**

 The comments in JavaScript are styled in a similar way to Python comments.
 A comment is done in the following way: `// comment `

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**

-To run the program, the html file can be clicked on, which will render the html code in a browser.
+The JavaScript code needs to be enclosed in `<script>` html tags for the file to be able to run it.
+The html file can then be clicked on to get all the code inside to execute on a browser window.

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**

 `console.log('hello in console');`
 `alert("hello");`
 alerts are used to show text to the viewer of a webpage as a pop-up. console.log on the other hand is for developers that only prints out text in the console.